 With Rogers now rendered old and depowered thanks to the Iron Nail, Zemo has turned his sights to Sam Wilson, the new Captain America.

-Recently, the new Captain America and the new Nomad, Ian Rogers, The biological son of Arnim Zola and adopted son of Steve Rogers, attempted to rescue a young man named Lucas from Hydra.
+Recently, the new Captain America and the new Nomad, Ian Rogers, The biological son of Arnim Zola and adopted son of Steve Rogers, attempted to rescue a young man named Lucas from HYDRA.
 However, this was all a ruse and Baron Zemo was able to capture Ian.
-He revealed to Ian that Lucas was in fact a member of Hydra and Lucas was an Inhuman who's blood could sterilize mankind.
-Zemo intends to use Lucas' blood for Hydra's future plans before silencing Ian by apparently killing him and takes a picture of Ian's mangled body as a " Christmas gift " for Steve Rogers
+He revealed to Ian that Lucas was in fact a member of HYDRA, as well as an Inhuman whose blood could sterilize mankind.
+Zemo intends to use Lucas' blood for Hydra's future plans before silencing Ian by apparently killing him and takes a picture of Ian's mangled body as a " Christmas gift " for Steve Rogers.

 The moonstones grant a multitude of abilities such as energy/gravity/light manipulation, phasing, flight and more.
 Even without his moonstones Helmut is a genius leader and scientist.
 He is very skilled in hand to hand combat as well as being a very accomplished swordsman.
 Zemo is an Olympic-level marksman with firearms.He is very skilled in field tactics and even turning the tide of every debate that he is involved into his favor.